basantbhandari/Basant_Babu_Bhandari_Portfolio/README.md

 ## Project 2: Neplali HandWritten Letter Generation Using Generative Adversarial Network

 - **Description:** The generative adversarial networks seem to work very effectively for training generative deep neural networks.
-Our proposed generative adversarial model that works on 36 class, each having 10,000 images, generates Nepali Handwritten Letters that are similar to the real-life data set of size 360,000 images.
+Our proposed generative adversarial model that works on 36 classes, each having 10,000 images, generates Nepali Handwritten Letters that are similar to the real-life data set of size 360,000 images.
 This research paper shows how a generative adversarial framework is used to tell the computer to generate a Nepali Handwritten Letter.
 Our objective is to synthesize Nepali Handwritten Letters using a learning framework called generative adversarial networks.

 - [**Link to code:**](https://github.com/basantbhandari/Generation-Of-Nepali-Hand-written-letter-using-Generative-Adverserial-Network)